Jamaican-Inspired Jerk-Spiced Seitan

 - 1 pound seitan, cut into bite-sized strips

-Dissolve the cornstarch in 2 tablespoons or so of water.
+- Dissolve the arrowroot or cornstarch in a little water.
 Whisk to combine in a small bowl with the remaining sauce ingredients.

-Stir in the onions and peppers and serve at once.
+- Stir in the onions and peppers and serve at once, atop or alongside hot cooked grains, if you'd like.

 Note: Molasses adds a more assertive flavor to the sauce.
 I prefer molasses to maple syrup here, but it definitely makes a statement.